adavisfoy/stock-analysis/README.md

 ## Project Overview

 The purpose of this project was to refactor our "All Stocks Analysis" code written in VBA with Excel to handle a larger data set and run more efficiently.
 While the initial version worked well for a dozen stocks, our customer Steve wants to expand the dataset to analyze the entire stock market over the last few years.
 Our original code is not ideal for such a large-scale analysis and would likely take a long time to execute.
+Our goal was to create "clean," well-structured code through the refactoring process and to evaluate the effects of our efforts.

 ## Results